 2. Bulk Fermentation – 9:30 a.m. to 11:30 a.m.

 Transfer the mixed dough to a bulk container and let ferment for 2 hours at 75ºF (23°C).
-Just like when baking sourdough bread, do 3 to 4 sets of stretch and folds2 during bulk spaced out by 30 minutes.
+Just like when baking sourdough bread, do 3 to 4 sets of stretch and folds during bulk spaced out by 30 minutes.
+To perform a set, grab one side of the dough, stretch up and fold over to the other.
+Do one fold at each side, North, South, East, and West.
 If the dough is firm after the third set, skip the last set but let the dough rest for a full 2 hours.

 3. Chill Dough – 11:30 a.m. to 2:00 p.m.